Educational Counseling (MS)

 The Master of Science in Educational Counseling is designed for aspiring school counselors who are passionate about working with students and their families within the PK-12 school system, higher education settings and/or community-based educational settings.
 This program helps candidates learn the skills to support students in achieving their personal and academic goals.
 Through a comprehensive curriculum, candidates learn the foundations of school counseling, counseling theory and process, counseling diverse populations, group dynamics, career and program development and evaluation.
 Coursework is supported by hands-on learning during their completion of practicum hours, and fieldwork experience.

-In conjunction with the foundation and mastery courses, two concentrations are offered within the Masters of Educational Counseling degree program; the Spanish Bilingual Bicultural Counseling (SBBC) Concentration and the Social Justice in Higher Education (SJHE) Concentration.
+In conjunction with the foundation and mastery courses, two concentrations are offered within the Master of Educational Counseling degree program; the Spanish Bilingual Bicultural Counseling (SBBC) Concentration and the Social Justice in Higher Education (SJHE) Concentration.

 Program Dismissal